aneshujevic/Producer-Consumer/README.md

-# BoundedBuffer
+# Producer consumer
-Bounded buffer problem solved with semaphores demonstrated with simple GUI in Java Swing.
+Producer consumer problem solved with semaphores with bounded buffer demonstrated in simple GUI in Java Swing.